-Whether you will be helping plant flowers at our main center, are going to be a personal shopper at St. Francis House, plan to wrap gifts at Brother Francis Shelter, or will help clean and organize spaces at Clare house, your work matters.
+Whether you will be helping plant flowers at our main center, are packing food boxes at St. Francis House, plan to wrap gifts at Brother Francis Shelter, or will help clean and organize spaces at Clare house, your work matters.
 Your work will change the lives of many, and it will have a lasting impact here in our community, and beyond.